Sa'ad ad-Din II: Reign

 With Sa'ad ad-Din's death, the Walashma dynasty adopted the title of "kings of Adal".
 His ten sons took refuge in Yemen at the court of King Ahmad bin al-Ashraf.

-He was captured by the army of the Ethiopian commander Banwa who executed him.

 Legacy

 Sa'ad ad-Din's tomb stood as a hallowed site for centuries in Zeila.
 It was visited by Richard Burton the explorer in 1854, who described it as "a mound of rough stones surrounding an upright pole" near the cemetery, decorated with "the remains of votive banquets, broken stones, dried garbage, and stones blackened by the fire" showing how he was "properly venerated" as the current favorite saint of Zeila.
 Trimingham notes that at the time he wrote his book (circa 1950), the tomb had been destroyed by the encroaching sea.

-Additionally, the Saad ad-Din Islands in Somalia, off the coast of Zeila, are named in Sa'ad ad-Din's honour.
+Additionally, the Saad ad-Din Islands in northern Somalia, off the coast of Zeila, are named in Sa'ad ad-Din's honour.

+According to the chronicle "Conquest of Abyssinia" by Arab Faqīh, Harla clans descendant from Sa'ad ad-Din II participated in the sixteenth century Ethiopian–Adal War.